Summary

 A memorial service for those killed in the assassination attempt was held on January 12, 2011, at the University of Arizona.
 President Obama flew to Tucson to speak at the memorial.
 Kelly sat between First Lady Michelle Obama and Secretary of Homeland Security Janet Napolitano, the former governor of Arizona.
 At the end of the service, Obama consoled and embraced him, after which Kelly returned to the hospital to be with his wife.[122]

-Kelly spoke on February 3, 2011, at the National Prayer Breakfast in Washington, DC.
+Kelly spoke on February 3, 2011, at the National Prayer Breakfast in Washington, D.C.
 His remarks closed the event, where Obama also spoke.
 Kelly said the attack on his wife brought him closer to God and gave him a newfound awareness regarding prayer.
 He said that before the attack, “I thought the world just spins and the clock just ticks and things happen for no particular reason”, but that, in Tucson, as he found himself wandering in makeshift memorials and shrines filled with Bibles and angels, “You pray where you are.
-You pray when God is there in your heart.”[110]
-Kelly offered the final prayer of the morning.
-The prayer was from Rabbi Stephanie Aaron, who married Kelly and Giffords, and who said the same words over Giffords on the night of the shooting:
+You pray when God is there in your heart.”[123]
+Kelly offered the final prayer of the morning, lightly adapted by Rabbi Stephanie Aaron from a traditional bedtime prayer.
+Rabbi Aaron, who married Kelly and Giffords, had said the same words over Giffords on the night of the shooting:

 In the name of God, our God of Israel, may Michael, God’s angel messenger of compassion, watch over your right side.
 May Gabriel, God’s angel messenger of strength and courage, be on your left.
 And before you, guiding your path, Uriel, God’s angel of light and behind you, supporting you, stands Raphael, God’s angel of healing.
 And over your head, surrounding you, is the presence of the Divine.[123]